TheDomSoft/finrl-docs/docs/index.md

 ## 🤝 Contributing

 We welcome contributions!
-See our [Development Setup](contributing/development.md) guide to get started.
+Please check our GitHub repository for contribution guidelines.

 ## 📄 License